Long-View is a transformative education experience.

 The culture of Long-View is not built around compliance and behavior management, prominent elements of most schools.
 Instead, we work to create a learning community.
 We recognize that all conditions for learning can’t be set by the teacher; kids must make contributions to their own learning.
 Kids and adults take responsibility for themselves and others.
 Finally, our philosophy toward homework, in-school learning opportunities, and out-of-school learning opportunities fosters a deep commitment to “driving your own learning.”

-We have a focused academic footprint.
+We have a focused academic footprint—part of the recipe for high-level learning experiences.

 We learn in flexible “bands” instead of restrictive grade levels.

-Long-View learners operate in mixed-age learning groups, which we call “bands.”
 Each band typically has a spread of 2-3 grade levels.
 Try not to think of this philosophy of mixed-age groups within the traditional practice of "the older kids help support the younger kids" or "the ones who understand a topic teach the ones who are struggling."
 Neither of these represent the philosophy of Long-View.
 Mixed-age bands allow us to let go of assumptions related to ages and grade levels and ensure all children are stretching toward the highest expectations.
-We don’t want kids’ learning put in the box, following the thinking “you will only learn 2nd grade math because you are a 2nd grader.”
+We don’t want kids’ learning put in a box, following the thinking “you will only learn 2nd grade math because you are a 2nd grader.”
 We typically teach towards the high end of the band (and “high end” doesn’t equate with “eldest” every time).
 There is no artificial “ceiling” on what kids are exposed to at Long-View and this is crucial to their transformation.

 Our four bands are created in the beginning of the year and typically have color names (ex.
 “Indigo Band”).
 The band operates as a learning community across all subject areas.
 Bands typically stay intact across the year, but sometimes individual kids are moved during the year, as we are all about flexibility and we make changes as needed.
 Our kids are on an upwards trajectory and multi-age cohorts promote stronger learning.